uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-mcg59.rst

 .. rubric:: Description

-mcg59 engine is a 59-bit multiplicative congruential generator from NAG Numerical Libraries :ref:`NAG <onemkl_rng_bibliography>`. mcg59 belongs to linear congruential generators with the period length of approximately :math:`2^{57}`.
+The mcg59 engine is a 59-bit multiplicative congruential generator from NAG Numerical Libraries :ref:`NAG <onemkl_rng_bibliography>`.
+The mcg59 generator belongs to linear congruential generators with the period length of approximately :math:`2^{57}`.

 .. container:: section